Doctoral study in Information Systems

 - Typically, 75% of our business graduates are employed at the time of their graduation while a further 16% go on to postgraduate study.

 Pursue your topic with us and benefit from exceptional standards of support and supervision from internationally recognised researchers.
+Our people are based in the Department of Information Systems and Operations Management and the Graduate School of Management at the Business School.

 Dr Fernando Beltrán: The economics of service competition in open-access Next-Generation platforms, the digital dividend, and the efficient sharing and allocation of radio spectrum